suabochica/nodejs-course/my-notes/S17-notes.md

 On the client, `socket.emit` emits an event to the server.
 On the server, both `socket.emit` and `io.emit` can be used. `socket.emit` sends an event to that specific client, while `io.emit` sends an event to all connected clients.

 ## 6. Socket.io Events Challenge
+To consolidate the explanation in the last lesson we will define two challenge:

+### One: Event to send welcome message
+Goal: Send a welcome message to new users

+- Have server emit "message" when new clients connect
+- Have client listen for "message" event and print the message to console
+- Test your work

+### Two: Event to send message between users
+Goal: Allow clients to send message

+- Create a form with and input and a button
+- Setup event listener for form submissions
+- Have server listen to the `SEND_MESSAGE` event
+- Test your work

 ## 7. Broadcasting Events
 ## 8. Sharing Your Location
 ## 9. Event Acknowledgements